telegraf/telegraf/docs/telegram.md

 | message | `object` | Message |
 | [extra] | `object` | [Extra parameters](https://core.telegram.org/bots/api#sendmessage)|

+### getWebhookInfo

+Use this method to get current webhook status.
+Requires no parameters.
+On success, returns a WebhookInfo object.
+If the bot is using getUpdates, will return an object with the url field empty.

+`telegram.getWebhookInfo() => Promise`

 ### getChat

 Use this method to get up to date information about the chat (current name of the user for one-on-one conversatio